smadhukumar/Fiserv/Lab 1. Oracle GoldenGate Bigdata installation.md

-# Lab 1 -  Replicating to Cloudera Hadoop
+# Lab 1 -  oracle GoldenGate forBigdat Installation

 ## Before You Begin
 ### Environment details

-- Hadoop 3.0.0-cdh6.3.2
+- Linux 64 bit OS
 - GoldenGate 19c for BigData
-- Hadoop client libraries at *** /opt/Cloudera/parcels/CDH/lib/hadoop/client/ ***

 ### Introduction
- This lab will guide through the steps required to start a replication to Cloudera Hadoop.
+ This lab will guide through the steps required for installation of the GoldenGate for Bigdata.

-### Objectives
-- Replicate from trail files on the target machine to Cloudera Hadoop.

 ### Time to Complete
 Approximately 30 minutes